home-assistant-libs/pytradfri/README.md

 def change_listener(device):
   print(device.name + " is now " + str(device.light_control.lights[0].state))

-lights[0].observe(change_listener)
+api(lights[0].observe(change_listener))
 ```

 ## 3. Implement in your own Python platform
-Please see the file, example.py.
+Please see the files, example_sync.py, or example_async.py.

 ## 4. Docker support

 There is a Docker script available to bootstrap a dev environment.
-Run `./script/dev_docker` and you will build and launch a container that is ready to go.
+Run `./script/dev_docker` and you will build and launch a container that is ready to go for both sync and async.
 After launching, follow the above instructions to test the library stand-alone.

 ## 5. Acknowledgements
 This is an implementation based on analysis [I](https://github.com/ggravlingen/) found [here](https://bitsex.net/software/2017/coap-endpoints-on-ikea-tradfri/) by [vidarlo](https://bitsex.net/).

-A lot of work was also put in by Paulus Schoutsen ([@balloob](https://github.com/balloob)) who took the initial code concept into this library.
+A lot of work was also put in by Paulus Schoutsen ([@balloob](https://github.com/balloob)) who took the initial code concept into this library, further work was done by Lewis Juggins ([@lwis](https://github.com/lwis)) to take the library to 2.0 with support for asyncio.